 How to Use the Muscle Confusion Technique Outside of the Gym

 According to exercise lore, muscle confusion is the best way to improve your level of physical fitness.
-This principle is based on the idea that if your body performs the same exercises over and over, it will eventually adapt to the routine and fail to progress, leaving you the same piece of Abstract art you were before, despite all of your dedication and effort.
-Muscle confusion means never letting your body get comfortable - just when it thinks it can jump rope for a full minute, you should require that it jump with a lead rope on top of a bosu ball.
+This principle is based on the idea that if your body performs the same exercises over and over, it will eventually adapt to the routine and fail to progress, thus leaving you the same piece of abstract art you were before, despite all of your effort.
+Muscle confusion means never letting your body get comfortable; just when it thinks it can jump rope for a full minute, you should require that it jump with a lead rope on top of a bosu ball.
 Remember, accomplishing something is only as good as the better thing you accomplish next.

 I think we should apply this same principle to other areas of our lives, not just fitness.
 If confusing our muscles in the gym makes them stronger and more responsive, think what we could do by confusing our co-workers, our families, even our fellow parishioners!

 Some ideas on how to apply "Muscle Confusion" to your everyday life:

 Career: Confuse your boss and co-workers by showing up to a different department everyday.
 First, update your email signature with your new role, then start answering the phones at the front desk, washing windows, pitching sales ideas or billing clients for things - whatever you think that department does and is most confusing relative to the position you were actually hired into.
 Everyone will be changed by the experience and you just might get that (forced) sabbatical you've been dreaming about.